-Written by Ryan on Friday the 19th of January 2018.
+Written by Active Minds on Friday the 19th of January 2018.

 Dementia can be caused by a variety of diseases and conditions, with Alzheimer’s being the most common, and thus the most recognised.
 However, there are some rarer, less-well known diseases that can cause dementia, which make up about 5% of dementia cases in the UK.